Fire hydrant maintenance

 If a fire hydrant is located on your property, you are responsible for ensuring nothing obstructs access to the hydrant, as per Ottawa's Water By-law, as amended.
 Ensure vegetation around or near the hydrant does not impede access (e.g. landscaping, shrubs, trees, etc.).

 If you spot a damaged or leaking hydrant, please call 3-1-1.

+Be a Hydrant Hero!
 Keep fire hydrants clear of snow

 We encourage you to be a hydrant hero this winter and keep your local hydrant clear of snow.
-Clearing 1.5 metres around a hydrant maintains access for our firefighters and helps them keep you, your family and your community safe.
+Clearing 1.5 meters around a hydrant maintains access for our firefighters and helps them keep you, your family and your community safe.